I remember how excited I felt…

 - The first product you will sell

-- The blog posts and emails you will use to sell the product
+- The content and emails you will use to sell the product

 If you don’t know your market yet, then don’t create your first product until you do.
 First you should go through a research process to see where money is being made.
-I teach you how to do this in the Blog Money Finder course, which comes as a bonus with your Blog Mastermind 2.0 membership.
+I cover all of this inside my flagship course, Blog Mastermind 2.0.

 Join The Blog Mastermind 2.0 Six Week Program

-If you are serious about creating a blog that sells your products and services, I invite you to participate in the brand new version of my flagship course, Blog Mastermind 2.0.
+If you are serious about creating selling your products and services online, I invite you to participate in the latest version of my coaching program, Blog Mastermind 2.0.

-This is an entirely new course I created from scratch recently to teach you how to create a blog and email list designed to sell your product.
-It also teaches you how to create your first front end product.
+This course teaches you how to create a blog and email list designed to sell your product.
+It also teaches you how to create your first front-end product and you have me there as a coach to support you along the way.

-You still have a few days left to take advantage of the two week new-member special I have been running.
-This is a $500 discount, a huge saving.
+You still have a few days left to take advantage of the new-member special I have been running.
+This is a $1,000 discount, a huge saving.

-I hope you found this break down of the products you can offer helpful and I wish you good luck with your blog this year.
+I hope you found this break down of the products you can sell helpful.